I have opinions on…everything.

 What I am not, however, is a sucker.

-Not for advertising.
+Not for lame financial advice.

-Not for marketing scams.
+Not for marketing tricks.

 I’m certainly not a blind follower of social “rules”.